Robert Schieler

-Robert Schieler (born 1950 in Philadelphia) is a member of the Brothers of the Christian Schools, founded by St. John Baptist de La Salle.
-He was elected Superior General of his religious community in Rome on May 20, 2014.
+Robert Schieler, FSC (born 1950) is an American Catholic who serves as a member of the Brothers of the Christian Schools.
+He was elected superior general of his religious community on May 20, 2014.

 Background

-After completing his studies in Modern European History and a PhD in educational administration, worked as a teacher in the U.S. and, after making his final profession in 1979, he worked as a missionary 11 years in the Philippines.
+After completing his studies in Modern European History and a PhD in educational administration, worked as a teacher in the U.S. and, after making his final profession in 1979, he worked as a missionary 13 years in the Philippines.